pixee/docs/docs/codemods/python/pixee_python_bad-lock-with-statement.md

 ---
-title: Separate Lock Instantiation from `with` Call
+title: "Separate Lock Instantiation from `with` Call"
 sidebar_position: 1
 ---